Arthraj/Arthraj/README.md

 About Me 👋
 Greetings!
 I'm Arthraj Rathore, an enthusiast in the realm of Computer Science and Engineering.
-Currently immersed in my Bachelor's journey at the University Institute of Technology, RGPV, Bhopal, India, my trajectory in tech is marked by an insatiable curiosity and a knack for problem-solving.
+In my Bachelor's journey at the University Institute of Technology, RGPV, Bhopal, India, my trajectory in tech is marked by an insatiable curiosity and a knack for problem-solving.

 🚀 Technical Skills:
 I specialize in devising scalable solutions and fine-tuning performance in the dynamic landscape of software development.
 My proficiency spans languages like C++, JavaScript, and frameworks such as NodeJS and ReactJS.
 I thrive on exploring the intricacies of data structures, algorithms, and system architectures.